Fatima Jinnah Park: Kapacious

+The Salt Line

+Owner / Founder of The Salt Line is Muhammad Khan.
+A modern desi restaurant offering traditional Pakistani flavors, BBQ, karahi, handi, and family dining experience.

 McDonald's

 The Supreme Court of Pakistan ordered a McDonald's fast-food restaurant and several clubs, such as an Aeromodeling Club, that had been operating inside F-9 Park to close down.
 However, these establishments are still operational as of 2023.

 Gandhara Citizen Club

 Formerly known as the Citizen Club, the facility is spread over 22 acres with a 265,000 square feet covered area, has restaurants, an indoor pool, gym, lobby, aerobic area, and a fitness centre.
 Its construction was started by the Capital Development Authority (CDA) in 2008.
 The club is managed by board of governors as CDA established guidelines for functioning of the club.

 Solar power plant

 In 2017, F-9 Park converted to solar energy with 3,400 solar panels installed on an area of around five acres inside the 750 acre park at a cost of $4.8 million.
 Funds for the project were provided by the Chinese government as a grant.
 These panels generate about 0.85 megawatts (850 kW) of power and have a backup facility to provide energy to street lights.
 The system runs water pumps and sprinkler systems for the park, and provides power for the offices of the Metropolitan Corporation Islamabad and Capital Development Authority, both located within the park.